 It’s a legally constituted charity that, once fully established, becomes financially self-sustaining by means of trading.

-As a charity, a CTC has a clearly defined charitable purpose and structure.
+As a charity, a CC has a clearly defined charitable purpose and structure.
 It’s legally required to apply any and all financial surpluses to its stated purpose and, conversely, is legally forbidden from distributing profits.

-As a trading entity, a CTC offers goods and/or services to customers.
+As a trading entity, a CC offers goods and/or services to customers.
 Those goods and/or services may be unique to the enterprise, or similar, or identical to, those commonly provided by commercial businesses or government.

-Funding for the establishment of a CTC is by way of donations.
+Funding for the establishment of a CC is by way of donations.
 This ensures that financial surpluses are directed solely toward the charitable purpose, and not toward servicing debt or providing a return to stakeholders.

 A true charity must be able to give and receive—but must not owe or be owed.

-Established as a CTC, Earth Funerals will offer professional end-of-life services and simple funerals.
+Established as a CC, Earth Funerals will offer professional end-of-life services and simple funerals.
 By promoting the establishment of stand-alone natural earth burial grounds and carbon positive cremations, and directing any financial surpluses to landscape scale and ecological restoration programs, we’ll run an effective not-for-profit that leaves an environmental legacy.